Let An Experienced Florida Workers’ Compensation Attorney at Callejo Law Help You With Your Workers’ Compensation Claim

 Workers’ compensation law allows workers who have been injured on the job to collect certain financial benefits for themselves and their dependents, even if no employer fault is established.
 However, there is a trade-off: workers’ compensation laws also protect employers from being sued for job-related injuries or deaths, even if the employer was at fault or maintained a dangerous workplace environment.
 This limits the types of damages a plaintiff could recover in a personal injury claim.

 In other words, workers’ compensation benefits are the only remedy an injured worker has, even if the employer was negligent in causing the injury.
 This is often known as the “Sole Remedy” rule.
+Some injured workers may find this unfair, and it is important for them to discern whether their situation would qualify as an exception to the Sole Remedy rule.

 Who is Covered by Workers’ Comp in Florida?